 I joined Founders4Schools (now Workfinder) in September 2018 and work as a Senior Developer on the charity’s web platforms.

 I have greatest experience with: Python, Django (esp.
 REST framework), Docker, git, Amazon Web Services, ubuntu/Debian, nginx, uwsgi, Ansible + ssh, PostgreSQL + MySQL, Twitter bootstrap, Redis, angular.js, heroku, node.js.
 I have used electronics, Arduino, Raspberry Pi and React.js in hobby and side projects.
 In a typical day I use all of macOS, Linux and Windows.

 I work on scaling up this successful charity’s work experience and event booking services.
 The development team is small and split between Cambridge and London, so we rely heavily on automation and remote working.
 I have taken on responsibility for data integrity and platform architecture, making improvements in both areas (for example, migrating database structures to normal form and eliminating unnecessary infrastructure and code).

-Key technologies: Django, celery, Redis, git/bitbucket, heroku, ElasticSearch.
+Key technologies: Django, celery, Redis, git/github, heroku, ElasticSearch.

 Employment - previous

 Acting like an outsourced CTO, I migrated a nationwide system for digital signage to AWS; modernised the stack; developed novel online devices; and established rigorous development practice (all with collaborators).
 With thousands of constantly connected devices, the client’s system would’ve been called IoT if the term had been around 10 years earlier.
 I consulted for local tech firms, frequently helping them with APIs and UIs for devices gaining network connectivity for the first time.